Derixtar54/Cryptocurrency-tracker/README.md

 * At CryptoPredictions, we do not fetch indicators from different websites, because it leads to problems such as null rows and the lack of information on indicators for all cryptocurrencies.
 Instead, CryptoPredictions calculates them in a way that doesn't carry the mentioned problems and could be generalized to other datasets.

-* We hope that it will inspire you to develop even better projects, and we look forward to your feedback.
-If you find CryptoPredictions useful and valuable, we would greatly appreciate it if you could take a moment to give it a star on Github.
-Your support would mean a lot to us and help us to continue improving the library for the community :)

 # Overview